ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 trust anchor will usually be a manufacturing CA belonging to the device vendor which proves that the device is genuine and not counterfit.
-The Trust Anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operatonal netork.
+The Trust Anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operatonal network.

-Note that the data format specified in {{sec-info-model}} allows for zero, one, or multiple 'SignatureBlock's, so a single evidence statement could be un-protected, or could be endorsed by multiple AK chains leading to different trust anchors.
+Note that the data format specified in {{sec-data-model}} allows for zero, one, or multiple 'SignatureBlock's, so a single evidence statement could be un-protected, or could be endorsed by multiple AK chains leading to different trust anchors.
 See {{sec-verif-proc}} for a discussion of handling multiple SignatureBlocks.

+TODO: should this specification provide specific X.509 extensions that should be present in this AK Cert to carry specificic information about the device?

+TODO: should CPS be mentioned here?

-# Information Model {#sec-info-model}
+# Data Model {#sec-data-model}

 This section describes the semantics of the key claims as part of the information model.